-- 30. Comment on the current approach of your company to asset and liability management in relation to your liability profile and liquidity needs.
-Distinguish between assets supporting liabilities and PCT, and those assets supporting surplus assets. - 31.
-Outline the process followed to implement an investment strategy, including the following, specifying as far as possible where the board was involved: - a.
+- 27. Comment on the current approach of your company to asset and liability management in relation to your liability profile and liquidity needs.
+Distinguish between assets supporting liabilities and PCT, and those assets supporting surplus assets. - 28.
+Outline the process followed to implement an investment strategy, including the following, specifying as far as possible where the board or Valuator was involved: - a.
 Your investment objective(s); - b.
 How the capital position, the term and currency profile of the expected liabilities, liquidity requirements and the expected returns, volatilities and asset class correlations are incorporated in this objective; - c.
-The formulation of the investment strategy, discussing strategic asset allocation, assets allocation ranges, risk limits target, currency exposures and ranges; - d.
-The management of individual asset classes, whether performed internally or outsourced to investment managers; - e.
-The responsibilities of individuals and committees deciding and implementing the investment strategy; - f.
-The selection process of the investment managers as well as the monitoring of these investment managers in respect of adherence to their mandates; - g.
-The process of ensuring the continuing appropriateness of the investment strategy, including audit and review; - h.
-The monitoring of compliance with the investment strategy; and - i.
-Contingency plans to mitigate the effects of deteriorating conditions. - 32.
-Outline the strategy for managing and monitoring cashflows for each line of business in order to ensure that liquid assets are sufficient to meet claims and expenses as they fall due. - 33.
-Provide details of any material liquidity problems over the prior reporting period and the processes and procedures in place to diminish the future occurrence of these problems. - 34.
-Provide the following information in respect of derivative transactions:
+Your process for identifying risks, including the different types or causes of risk, and if the assessment has been made over different time horizons; - d.
+How the financial risk associated with financial options embedded into policy contracts is managed - e.
+The formulation of the investment strategy, discussing strategic asset allocation, assets allocation ranges, risk limits target, currency exposures and ranges; - f.
+The management of individual asset classes, whether performed internally or outsourced to investment managers; - g.
+The responsibilities of individuals and committees deciding and implementing the investment strategy; - h.
+The selection process of the investment managers as well as the monitoring of these investment managers in respect of adherence to their mandates; - i.
+The process of ensuring the continuing appropriateness of the investment strategy, including audit and review; - j.
+The monitoring of compliance with the investment strategy; and - k.
+Contingency plans to mitigate the effects of deteriorating conditions. - 29.
+Outline the strategy for managing and monitoring cashflows for each line of business in order to ensure that liquid assets are sufficient to meet claims and expenses as they fall due.

-- a.
+- 30. Provide details of any material liquidity problems over the prior reporting period and the processes and procedures in place to diminish the future occurrence of these problems. - 31.
+Provide the following information in respect of derivative transactions: - a.
 Objective in using derivatives; - b.
-Risk tolerance or allowed exposure; - c.
+Risk tolerance or allowed exposure ; - c.
 The management framework in respect of derivative transactions; - d.
 Lines of authority and responsibility for transacting derivatives; - e.
 Worst-case scenarios and sensitivity analyses tests; - f.
-Systems in place to enable the frequent and effective monitoring of positions and able to cope with the volumes and volatility of transactions undertaken; and - g.
+Systems in place to enable the frequent and effective monitoring of positions and able to cope with the volumes and volatility of transactions undertaken, and - g.
 Details and reasons for any breaches of exposure limits.